hmazter/raspberry-image-viewer/README.md

 An automatic kiosk mode image viewer for Raspberry pi, Raspbian

-Image viewer that loads a predefined fileextension (.jpg) from an usb drive (if present) to disk and shows the image(s) fullscreen
+Image viewer that loads a predefined fileextension (.jpg and .png) from an usb drive (if present) to disk and shows the image(s) fullscreen.

+If no usb drive is present it loads the previously used images

 Installation
 ------------

-Add /home/pi/showimages.sh to your .bashrc file mkdir /home/pi/usbmount
+Add /home/pi/showimages.sh (or the path to the file) to your .bashrc file mkdir /home/pi/usbmount

 Todo